The events of today’s world can be traumatic, and even the pace of everyday life can be cause for social anxiety.

 There are many types of anxiety, ranging from occasional circumstantial anxiety and social anxiety to generalized anxiety disorders (GAD), where one feels anxious most of the time (panic attacks and phobias).
 Anxiety can manifest as insomnia, depression, fatigue, addictions (self-medicating), and can also be a cause of other illnesses– for example, the dysregulation of cortisol (the stress hormone) can lead to insulin resistance and eventually diabetes.
 Anxiety can also lead to heart disease.

-Anxiety from a Traditional Chinese Medicine Perspective
+Social Anxiety from a Traditional Chinese Medicine Perspective

 From the perspective of Traditional Chinese Medicine (TCM), anxiety is classified as a disorder of Shan You Si (anxiety and preoccupation) and is believed to affect the Zang organs.

 In TCM, the organs are viewed as centers of activity which are separated into yin (Zang) and yang (Fu) zones.
 In TCM the organs are appreciated for having far-spreading influences beyond anatomical structure.

 In fact, each of the Zang organs are associated with a spiritual quality, which is viewed as critical to a person’s health and well-being.
 The Zang organs include the heart, liver, spleen, lungs, and kidneys; all of them store and preserve Chi (vital energy) and blood, as well as direct the innermost workings of the body- supporting other organs with vital energy and each containing unique spiritual/emotional manifestations.

 In one of the most important and ancient texts of Chinese medicine, The Yellow Emperor’s Classic of Internal Medicine, one will find described these spiritual manifestations and qualities of each Zang organ:

 The spirit of the heart is known as the Shen, which rules mental and creative functions.